NON-STATE ACTORS IN EDUCATION

 Inspection: See Multi-level regulations.

-Assessment: There are no mandated national assessments at the tertiary level; however, nursing students sit a regional nursing exam to become certified.
-A few students also sit the Caribbean Advanced Proficiency Exams (CAPE).
-The top-performing student on CAPE is awarded the Belize Scholarship which provides funding for further study.
+Assessment: There are no mandatory national assessments at the tertiary level.
+However, nursing students must sit for a regional nursing exam in order to become certified.
+Some students also take the Caribbean Advanced Proficiency Exams (CAPE), with the top-performing student being awarded the Belize Scholarship for further study.

 Diplomas and degrees: See Multi-level regulations.